daarnolducsd/ep5book/docs/04-week4.md

 Imagine now we use linear regression to fit a line to the data in Figure \@ref(fig:scatter1).
 Imagine we find $\hat{\beta_0}=67.97$ and $\hat{\beta_1}=0.24$.
 These values define a line with an intercept equal to 67.97 and a slope equal to 0.24.
 Our question now is, what can we do with this information?

 Well, one thing we can do is form predictions for life expectancy given a value of average income.
 In other words, if I tell you a country's average income, you could use the linear regression estimates to predict what the life expectancy in that country is.
 In social sciences, there is sometimes less emphasis on prediction.
 However, in many settings, one might be interested in forming predictions.
-For example, imagine you work for a company that is trying to predict who will buy their good based on characteristics of individuals.
+For example, imagine you work for a company that is trying to predict who will buy their good based on the characteristics of individuals.
 You could use linear regression for this prediction problem.
 In policy settings, decisions often depend on predictions.
 For example, a policymaker may want to predict whether a given defendant will recidivate if released on parole.
 Linear regression is one (powerful) way to form predictions.
 It is likely the first tool you will learn in most machine learning classes which focuses primarily on prediction.

 Imagine I tell you a country has an average income of \$50k.
 How do we use the regression results to form our best guess for the life expectancy in this country?
 Well, to begin, let's plot the line that best fits the data.
 The orange line in Figure \@ref(fig:bestfit1) is the line of best fit.
-It is a line with a intercept equal to 67.97 and a slope coefficient equal to 0.24.
+It is a line with an intercept equal to 67.97 and a slope coefficient equal to 0.24.

 <div class="figure" style="text-align: center">
 <img src="images/04_scatter1p5.png" alt="Life Expectancy vs. Average Income (1000s) Across Countries" width="90%" />